 Many coloured gemstones are routinely and legally treated to improve the appearance of colour and clarity.
 These treatments can be negatively affected by heat, solvents, steam and ultrasonic cleaners.
 Particularly, avoid using home ultrasonic cleaners as many gemstones and their settings can be permanently damaged by indiscriminate use of ultrasonics.

 Regular cleaning -all coloured stones jewellery purchased from Kayes is sold with a lifetime care promise - if in doubt how to clean your jewellery please bring it to us or call us to discuss the best methods for your particular gemstone.
 Soft gems, such as pearls, for example, can easily scratch.
 Use a new, clean makeup brush and warm, soapy water to softly clean them.
 Lay a strand of pearls on a towel to dry.
 The wet silk thread can stretch − and attract dirt − so don’t touch your strand until it is completely dry.
 Pearls worn often should be restrung once a year.

 Gemstones have different hardnesses need to be stored carefully so that they do not damage each other.
-Particularly when travelling with your jewellery, never bundle different items together - always separate pieces using tissue paper wrapping or similar.
+Particularly when travelling with your jewellery, never bundle different items together - always separate pieces using tissue paper or cotton wool.
 Pearls and opals draw moisture from the air, so storing your opal or pearl jewellery in a dry area, such as a safe deposit box, can sometimes do more harm than good.

 Caring For Vintage

 All the rules and advice for modern jewellery apply here, plus a few more.
 Most importantly, if you have a vintage item that requires repair you must bring it to a jewellery expert with proven experience in handling vintage items.